Sinclair Armstrong: Bristol City

 On 19 July 2024, Armstrong signed for Bristol City on a four-year deal.
+He remained at the club for 2 seasons, scoring 7 goals in 83 appearances in all competitions.

+Göztepe

+On 3 June 2026, Armstrong signed for Süper Lig side Göztepe for an undisclosed fee, believed to be in the region of €2,500,000, signing a four-year contract with an option of a further year.

 International career

 Born in Ireland, Armstrong is of Nigerian descent.
 He has been capped for under-17 and under-19 youth level for the Republic of Ireland.
 On 8 September 2023, he received his first call up to the senior Republic of Ireland squad for their UEFA Euro 2024 qualifier at home to Netherlands 2 days later.
 He made his senior debut in the game, replacing Jason Knight in the 87th minute of a 2–1 loss at a sold out Aviva Stadium.
 He returned to the U21 side for their game 2 days later against San Marino U21 and scored his first goal at U21 level in a 3–0 win at Turners Cross.

+Personal life

+Sinclair's younger brother Desmond plays for FC Lorient in France and the Ireland national under-17 football team.